stanley-fork/WFGY/TensionUniverse/BlackHole/Q124_scalable_oversight_and_evaluation.md

 * E_level: E1

   * A coherent effective encoding of scalable oversight has been specified, including state space, key observables, tension functionals, and singular sets.
-  * At least one concrete experiment has been described that can falsify specific encodings of `DeltaS_oversight` and its components.
+  * At least two concrete experiments have been described that can falsify specific encodings of `DeltaS_oversight` and its components.

 * N_level: N2